Tocci997/alx-system_engineering-devops/README.md

-A repository for shell basic scripts and their functions
+A repository for shell scripts and their functions